-On Leading Truffle Crusades & Speaking Fearlessly28 Jan 2015, by Truffle Faves in
+On Leading Truffle Crusades & Speaking Fearlessly28 Jan 2015, by Company News in

 Whoever said that speaking in public is terrifying certainly wasn’t lying.
 And I would know because, heaps of speaking events later, I still melt into a puddle of quivering nerves whenever I have to talk in front a crowd—big or small.

 Isn’t it everyone’s biggest fear, though?
 There’s so much that can go wrong—from mispronouncing easy words, down to blanking out.
 You get up there and you feel your stomach doing a 360, and adrenaline rush just hitting you hard.
 You plaster on a smile, then talk, but holy macaroni, those butterflies just won’t stop!
 It’s an entirely different story, though, when you’re on a crusade to change global gourmet with truffles: you put your #GirlBoss pants on and #hustle.

 Trust me when I say that I’ve tried different tricks to overcome this fear.
 Joke about my nervousness?
 Yup.
 Imagine the audience as friends I haven’t seen for a decade?
 Uhuh.
 Do power poses?
 Oh, yes!
 But reading Gary Genard’s Fearless Speaking was my favorite!
 Okay, not exactly a “trick”—books are learning tools, after all!—but it sure helped me unleash my vocal power.
 It’s this life-changing book filled with “Aha!” moments; a courage-builder that will, for sure, last a lifetime!
 And I say this because it offers a clear picture of how to make our voices heard to others exactly as we intended.
 The book cuts to the heart of what speakers of all sorts deal with, and it does that without resorting to picture-your-audience-naked type of clichés.